 Course changes cannot occur before the end of Term 4 Week 3 and subject to the Principal's discretion.
 To make any course changes, students will need to complete the necessary paperwork and make a meeting time with the Deputy Principal.
 The paper will be processed on the Monday of each week at 9am.
 Paperwork must be submitted in the Friday prior to be processed.
-Students will remain in the course until the process has been completed.
-Once the process has been completed the student will be required to sign updated NESA paperwork and will receive an updated timetable.
+Students will remain in the course until the process has been completed the student will be required to sign updated NESA paperwork and will receive an updated timetable.